Anti-malware protection in EOP

 The quarantine policy that's assigned to the anti-malware policy determines whether recipients receive email notifications for messages that were quarantined as malware.

-For more information about the order of precedence and how multiple policies are evaluated and applied, see Order and precedence of email protection.
+For more information about the order of precedence and how multiple policies are evaluated, see Order and precedence of email protection and Order of precedence for preset security policies and other policies.

 Default anti-malware policy

-Every organization has a built-in anti-malware policy named Default that has these properties:
+Every organization has a built-in anti-malware policy named Default that has the following properties:

 - The policy is the default policy (the IsDefault property has the value